luxureousproductions-bit/XboxOSv2/README.md

 - Added Advance options to enable/disable omission of Applications and Emulators from populating on showcase list✅ (Needs to have genre: Application or genre: Emulator)

- - Added an option in gamesdetail section "more by genre display" (genre: genre / subgenre in metadata) option main= displays more be main genre, option subgenre= displays more by subgenre, option full= shows more full genre / subgenre ✅
+ - Added an option in gamesdetail section "more by genre display" (genre: genre / subgenre in metadata) option main= displays more by main genre, option subgenre= displays more by subgenre, option full= shows more by full genre / subgenre ✅